İlkay Gündoğan: 2022–2023: Treble-winning captain and initial farewell

 Gündoğan was chosen by his teammates as club captain on 14 August 2022, replacing the departing Fernandinho.
 On 6 May 2023, he scored both goals in a 2–1 win over Leeds United, which secured his club's 10th league win in a row during the 2022–23 Premier League.
 On 14 May, Gündoğan scored twice against Everton, one of his goals being a clever flick and the other being a well-taken free kick.
 Guardiola commented that the player had shown "again and again his quality and his importance".
 Such performances contributed greatly to City eventually winning in the league title.

 On 3 June 2023, Gündoğan scored the quickest goal in FA Cup final history, with a long-range volley within 12 seconds of the 2023 final against Manchester United.
 The match ended as a 2–1 victory for City, with Gündoğan scoring his brace with another volley in the 51st minute.
 Gündoğan scored a third goal in the 72nd minute, though it was disallowed for offside.
 Owing to his performance in the match, he was praised as "magnificent" by journalist Phil McNulty, and was voted as man of the match by readers of BBC Sport.
+Amidst rumours of potential exits to Barcelona or Arsenal, Guardiola restated his belief that Gündoğan should stay, saying that the director of football for Manchester City, Txiki Begiristain, was "working on" a new contract for the midfielder.
 On 10 June, he won his first Champions League title after a 1–0 victory over Inter Milan in the final, becoming the first captain of the club to lift the European Cup.
 On 26 June, City announced the departure of Gündoğan after seven years.

 Barcelona

 On 26 June 2023, Gündoğan signed for La Liga club Barcelona on a two-year contract on a free transfer.
 He scored his first goal for Barcelona on 28 October in the sixth minute against Real Madrid, becoming the second oldest player to score for the club in an El Clásico fixture, aged 33 years and 4 days, only behind Sergio Agüero.
-The goal gave the team the lead, but they eventually succumbed to a Jude Bellingham brace, resulting in a 2–1 home defeat.